anaef/nginx-lws/doc/GettingStarted.md

 The exact steps to enable the website with the examples depend on the specifics of your NGINX installation.

-As a first step, you must have completed the LWS installation, as described in the main [README](../README.md) document.
+As a first step, you must completed the LWS installation, as described in the [installation](Installation.md) document.
 In particular, the LWS module must be loaded in NGINX.

 Second, you must copy the files of the website to a suitable location.
 In the configuration shown above, that location is defined as `/var/www/lws-examples`.
 You can choose a different